 Cape May is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 3,514 people and five constituent neighborhoods, Cape May is the 372nd largest community in New Jersey.

-One of the nice things about Cape May is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Cape May is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Cape May is English.
 Other important languages spoken here include Spanish and German.